raspberrypi/documentation/hardware/industrial/README.md

 # Industrial use of the Raspberry Pi

-The Raspberry Pi is often used as part of another product, this documentation describes some extra facilities available to use other capabilities of the Pi.
+The Raspberry Pi is often used as part of another product.
+This documentation describes some extra facilities available to use other capabilities of the Pi.

 ## Customer OTP settings